This page covers:

 - The agents are installed in the separate directories.

 - The agents have distinctive

 - No builds running on the agents have absolute checkout directory specified.

 Moreover, make sure you don't have build configurations with absolute checkout directory specified (alternatively, make sure such build configurations have "clean checkout" option enabled and they cannot be run in parallel).

 Usually, for a new agent installation you can just copy the directory of existing agent to a new place with the exception of its "temp", "work", "logs" and "system" directories.
 Then, modify

-conf/buildAgent.properties with a new "name", "ownPort" values.
-Please also clear (delete or remove value) for "authorizationToken" property and make sure "workDir" and "tempDir" are relative/do not clash with another agent.
+conf/buildAgent.properties with a new "name" and "ownPort" values.
+Please also clear (delete or remove value) for "authorizationToken" property.

 If you want to install additional agents as services under Windows, do not opt for service installation during installer wizard or install manually (see also a feature request), then